Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 - Transfer to ICU, cardiac catheter lab or CCU

 [^1]: Asystole only when fine VF cannot confidently be excluded
 [^2]: This is because even if the defibrillation attempt is successful in restoring a perfusing rhythm, it is very rare for a pulse to be palpable immediately after defibrillation.
 The time until ROSC can be longer than two minutes in as many as 25% of successful shocks.
 The delay in trying to palpate a pulse will further compromise the myocardium if a perfusing rhythm has not been restored.
-Even if a perfusing rhythm has been restored has been restored, giving chest compressions does not
+Even if a perfusing rhythm has been restored has been restored, giving chest compressions does not increase the chance of VF recurring